CodingNaomi/DigiLibrary/README.md

 Database/Datastructure: Javascript object.

-Front-end: Designed and coded by Jacqueline Medley.
+Front-end: Designed and coded by Naomi Medley.

 Back-end: Coded by Naomi Medley and Eduardo de Leon.